cpssd-students/cpssd.net/readme.md

 It is built using the Emerald theme for Jekyll, and is hosted on Github Pages.
 Those things have their own docs you can look at.

-Any edits should be made to the `gh-pages` branch.
-If you make the changes on `master`, merge master into `gh-pages`.
+Any articles should be on the `gh-pages` branch.

-Feel free to submit pull requests, and edit anything and everything.
+Feel free to submit pull requests, make issues, and edit anything and everything.

 Anyone can add a post to the blog.
 We'll figure out some way of organising that as it goes.
 Just copy the format of an existing post and submit a pull request.

 # Emerald